SingaporeOfficial Name: Republic of Singapore

 Outrage of Modesty: Singapore enforces strict laws pertaining to the propriety of behavior between people and the modesty of individuals.
 The Singaporean law “Outrage of Modesty” is defined as an assault or use of criminal force on any person with the intent to, or the knowledge that it may, outrage the modesty of that person.
 Penalties may include imprisonment for up to two years, a fine, caning, or a combination thereof.
 Men are sometimes accused of inappropriately touching other people, often women, resulting in their prosecution and punishment under this Singaporean law.
 Scams involving a claim of outrage of modesty are thought to exist, and male travelers should be very cautious when frequenting popular nightspots.

 Narcotics Offenses: Penalties for drug offences are severe and include the death penalty for many offenses.
 In 2012, Singapore amended its law to exempt certain cases from the mandatory death sentence, giving judges discretion to impose less harsh sentences in some cases.
 Singapore police have the authority to compel both residents and non-residents to submit to random drug analysis.
 In applying local laws, the police do not distinguish between drugs consumed before or after entering Singapore.
-In Singapore, detained U.S. citizens have been surprised when they were arrested for violations that would not have resulted in arrest in the United States.
+Detained U.S. citizens have been surprised when they were arrested for violations that would not have resulted in arrest in the United States.

 Carrying Firearms: There are very strict penalties for those who possess or carry arms, or who commit crimes with arms.
 Singaporean authorities define “arm” as any firearm, air-gun, air-pistol, automatic gun, automatic pistol, and any other kind of gun or pistol from which any shot, bullet, or other projectiles can be discharged or from which noxious liquid, flame, or fumes can be emitted, and any component thereof.
 This definition also includes any bomb or grenade and any component thereof.
 The possession of any arm or ammunition, including a single bullet in your luggage as you transit the airport, could result in imprisonment and caning.
 If you are convicted of committing a crime with an arm, you could receive punishment which could result in the maximum penalty of imprisonment for life and caning.

 Engaging in sexual conduct: In Singapore, local law prohibits causing or encouraging prostitution of, or engaging in sexual relations with, a female below the age of 18.
 An indecent assault against anyone, male or female, regardless of age, is also prohibited.
-If you are convicted of facilitating or abetting the prostitution of any woman or girl, you could be sentenced to imprisonment of up to five years and a fine, or both.
+If convicted of facilitating or abetting the prostitution of any woman or girl, you could be sentenced to imprisonment of up to five years and a fine, or both.
 If the crime involves a female below the age of 16, you face a longer sentence of imprisonment.

 Arrest notifications in Singapore: If you are arrested in Singapore, authorities of Singapore are required to notify the U.S. Embassy of your arrest.
 If you are concerned the Embassy may not be aware of your situation, you should request the police or prison officials to notify the Embassy of your arrest.